xfleezy/eventflow/README.md

 # Optical flow for event camera
-A lightweight network to learn event-based optical flow.
+Pytorch implementation for : A lightweight network to learn event-based optical flow.
 (ICPR 2020)

 ## Introduction
 In this work, we present a lightweight pyramid network to learn event-based flow in a self-supervised way.
 We combine the